 - Open Captions

-These captions can’t be turned off and are permanently visible with the video.
+These captions can’t be turned off and are permanently visible within the video.
 The viewers are not enabled to make any changes to open captions.

 - Closed Captions